This site uses cookies for learning about our traffic, we store no personal details. ACCEPT COOKIES DECLINE COOKIES What are cookies?

 Nora R. Rodriguez ,

-Janet I. Ramos
+Janet I. Ramos Mail Img Orcid Img

 Abstract

 Financial literacy provides individuals with the means to assess the potential risks linked with various investment options enabling investors to make educated decisions.
 Therefore, the objective of this research is to identify the financial literacy practices adopted by accounting professionals and determine the level of influence of these financial literacy practices on the investment decisions of the respondents.
 This research applied a quantitative research methodology with a convenient selection of participants.
 The respondents consisted of Eighty (80) accounting professionals from selected firms in Makati City.
 A self-made survey questionnaire was utilized to gather data on the demographics of respondents and the degree to which financial literacy practices influenced their investment decisions.
-Thus, the data collected from the survey questionnaire underwent analysis and interpretation utilizing interval data measurement on a Four-point Likert scale.
+Thus, the data collected from the survey questionnaire underwent analysis and interpretation utilizing interval data measurement on a four-point Likert scale.
 The findings of this research highlighted that there exists a statistically significant correlation between budgeting (r=0.924, p=0.001), saving and investing (r=0.970, p<0.001), and debt management (r=0.919, p=0.001) on investment decisions of accounting professionals.
 Notably, saving and investing as financial literacy practices can be positively associated with investment decisions.
 When budgeting, it is crucial to assess whether significant purchases align with your needs and fit within your financial capabilities.
 Thus, the fact that the respondents tend to prioritize avoiding new debts emphasizes how important it is to manage debts responsibly when making investment decisions.

 INTRODUCTION

 Knowing financial terms and concepts means understanding the basic ideas behind investing and handling money to grow wealth and stay financially secure.
-It involves being aware of borrowing and investment options like brochures, annual statements, figuring out interest, and holding off on spending money.
+It involves being aware of borrowing and investment options like brochures, and annual statements, figuring out interest, and holding off on spending money.
 It is also important to realize that high-profit investments usually come with high risks, understand that market values can go up and down, and grasp the idea that things can change unpredictably.
 Kumari, (2020) defined financial literacy as having the expertise and abilities needed for informed and efficient money handling.
 It plays a crucial role in driving financial progress and economic advancement within a nation.
 Given these advancements, it becomes essential to evaluate whether the younger generation, particularly accounting professionals who are regarded as future investors and drivers of economic change, possess the required understanding of financial principles.
 Understanding financial literacy enables individuals to navigate crises and difficult times by equipping them with the knowledge of strategies to minimize risk.
 It also promotes behaviors such as avoiding debt (Tiongson, 2023) and ensuring timely bill payments (Turner, 2023), which help individuals maintain access to loans in tight credit markets.
 Financially literate individuals comprehend key concepts related to assets, taxes, insurance, banking, investments, and money management.
 They possess the education and knowledge necessary to make informed decisions about financial matters.
 Investment decision-making involves the process of effectively managing complex situations in investment scenarios (Roberts, 2023; Sayem et al., 2024).
 Individuals must evaluate different alternatives to determine the most suitable options.
 Making investment decisions goes beyond considering available resources; it entails carefully selecting the most appropriate investment types.

 Understanding financial concepts equips individuals to evaluate the risks involved in various investment options and gauge the potential rewards.
 It enables informed decision-making by considering the balance between risk and reward in light of personal circumstances.
 Financial literacy fosters the establishment of realistic investment goals based on financial standing, time horizon, and aspirations.
 Moreover, it aids in comprehending the significance of consistent contributions, long-term planning, and the power of compounding to achieve desired financial outcomes.
 Financial literacy enables individuals to decipher market trends, economic signals, and financial updates with proficiency.
 By grasping the significance of market developments, they can make educated investment choices, identify potential openings, and steer clear of hasty decisions influenced by temporary market shifts.
 Moreover, financial literacy involves a comprehensive grasp of personal finance management, encompassing budgeting, saving, and debt handling (Tamplin, 2023a).
 These competencies form the fundamental pillars for constructing a sturdy financial foundation, which, consequently, bolsters prudent investment decision-making.
 In addition, Klapper and Singer, (2014) asserted that having bank accounts and using digital payments enables people to better take care of their families, save money for the future, and manage financial crises.
 Digital payments also play a role in reducing corruption by making transactions more transparent and empowering women to have more control over their finances.